TheXTech is a free and open-source game engine for Mario-like platforming games. There is a complete and extended

 Use the Right-Top icon to switch between installed games.
 Every game will has its own game saves storage, in-game settings, accessible episodes, etc.

-Download for Nintendo Switch
+Download for Wii

 Note: